thriveweb/sailinginparadise/content/boats/2025-04-16-oceans-deluxe.md

 ---
 template: SingleBoat
-title: Oceans - Deluxe
+title: Oceans Deluxe
-date: 20025-04-28
 featuredImage: https://ucarecdn.com/033861dd-c518-48e0-a767-176f44073284/
 description: >+
   Oceans is a Seawind 1160 Deluxe, boasting an amazing layout equally suitable for couples as it is for groups.

   Oceans joined the fleet in April 2021 and is guaranteed to impress.
 With a maximum guest capacity of 30, Oceans delivers the space required for your group without sacrificing any of the creature comforts.